jthmiller/gen711-811-example/README.md

 Our files were in fastqz

-We installed X programs with a conda environment
+We used X programs loaded with a conda environment on the RON computing cluster ...

+or

 We ran our analysis on a laptop...